Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 What is a muscle cramp?

 A muscle cramp is a sudden, sharp pain or spasm in a muscle.
 It lasts from a few seconds to a few minutes.
-Muscle cramps most often occur in your legs or feet.
-They are also common along your ribs and in your arms and hands.
+Muscle cramps most often occur in the legs or feet.
+They are also common along the ribs and in the arms and hands.

 What increases my risk for a muscle cramp?